 - A ratio between two similarity measures to select a classification for the other website

-The patent provides a number of other ways that input data may be looked at during the classification process
+This website representations vectors patent provides several other ways that input data may be looked at during the classification process

 Quality Scores indicating a classification of a site, may be measures of:

 - Responsiveness for a particular knowledge domain

 - Another property of the website